COFFEE 101 - BACK TO BASICS

 The first sip of a morning coffeeis the most sacred moment of the day

 Therefore, it better be a delicious one.
-This is the reason many brew their own coffee or learn about different brewing methods.
+This is the reason many brew their own coffee or learn about different brewing methods like full immersion and pourover.
 The way coffee is brewed defines its taste, intensity and overall flavor.
-From French Press, Nel Drip or Siphon to funky New Orleans
+From French Press, Nel Drip or Siphon to funky New Orleans brew.

-brew, each of these techniques makes enjoying your cup a one-of-a-kind experience Here’s a complete look each type of brewing style.
+Each of these techniques makes enjoying your cup a one-of-a-kind experience.
+Here’s a complete look each type of brewing style.

 Coffee & Your Health